Gender empathy gap: Implications for empathy

 A 2019 study published in Psychology of Men & Masculinity found that both male and female participants were significantly more likely to feel compassion for a physically injured female subject than for a male subject in the same scenario.

-Cross-cultural findings

-Although the women-are-wonderful effect is most pronounced in Western, gender-egalitarian societies, meta-analyses suggest it persists globally, especially in cultures where women are expected to fulfill nurturing or caregiving roles.
-The effect's strength appears to correlate with societal gender norms: the more strongly women are associated with moral virtue and communal traits, the more empathy they tend to receive when harmed.

-Gender empathy gap and sexism
+A 2025 study on 35,000 Americans found that both men and women consider males falling behind to be less deserving of support than females falling behind because they are more likely to believe that males fall behind due to lack of effort.

 Sexism

 Two studies examined responses to sexual assault research, particularly focusing on how hostile sexism predicts skepticism.
 In the first study, U.S. men were surveyed about their sexism levels and then asked about their skepticism towards different research summaries.
 Hostile sexism was found to strongly correlate with doubt towards sexual assault statistics, more so than towards other topics like breast cancer or alcohol abuse.
 The second study tested if self-affirmation could mitigate this skepticism but found it ineffective.
 This suggests that deeper educational strategies might be necessary to address biases that dismiss sexual assault research due to sexist views.

 Other literature also shows that both males and females can sometimes exhibit benevolent sexism.
 When negative stereotypes are held on the basis of sex or gender this is known as hostile sexism.

 Studies suggest that sexism and gender roles impact mental health outcomes as males are discouraged from appearing weak which impacts health seeking behaviour in males as they struggle to conform to gender roles where vulnerability is discouraged.